istergak/My-Repository/README.md

 # My-Repository

 ## Introduction
-This is the first repository
+This is my first repository

+☣️